The Goodyear Tire & Rubber Company (GT) is destined for greater heights as its last quarter sales were 5,212 M

 The Goodyear Tire & Rubber Company (GT) Insider Updates

-As we move forward, let’s examine how large-scale investors are investing in this stock of the Auto Parts Industry.
-The insider ownership of The Goodyear Tire & Rubber Company is 0.41%, while institutional ownership is 83.40%.
+A key investor’s attitude towards the stock of the Auto Parts industry is another important factor to consider.
+The insider ownership of The Goodyear Tire & Rubber Company is 0.41%, while institutional ownership is 83.50%.
 The most recent insider transaction that took place on Dec 08, was worth 3,912,149.
 In this transaction Chairman of the Bd, CEO & Pres of this company sold 175,197 shares at a rate of $22.33, taking the stock ownership to the 483,953 shares.
 Before that another transaction happened on Nov 19, when Company’s President, Americas sold 54,302 for $21.88, making the entire transaction worth $1,188,128.
 This insider now owns 109,721 shares in total.

 The Goodyear Tire & Rubber Company (GT) Performance Highlights and Predictions

-In its latest quarterly report, released on 3/30/2022, the company reported earnings of $0.37 per share, which was $0.1 higher than the consensus estimate of $0.26.
-In terms of return on equity, this company recorded -19.55% in contrast with 50.0% return on Investment (trailing twelve months).
+If we go through the results of last quarter, which was made public on 3/30/2022, the company posted $0.37 earnings per share (EPS) for the quarter, besting the agreed prediction (set at $0.21) by $0.16.
 This company achieved a net margin of +4.37 while generating a return on equity of 18.92.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.46 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 154.00% per share during the next fiscal year.
 For the long-term projections, market analysts anticipate that the company’s EPS will surge by 9.13% during the next five years compared to -9.40% drop over the previous five years of trading.